AsgerHB/state-space-transformation-shielding/README.md

 	mv julia-1.10.4/ ~/julia-1.10.4
 	sudo ln -s ~/julia-1.10.4/bin/julia /usr/local/bin/julia

+Be sure numpy is installed in your global python install, which is needed for Julia's PyCall.

+	sudo apt install python3-numpy

+Alternatively, set `ENV["PYTHON"]` to the path/name of the python executable you want to use.
+Doing this requires re-building Pycall, which will be done in the next step.
+It is also done by running `Pkg.build("PyCall")`.

 Download dependencies for this repository.
 Note that the `]` key activates the package manager interface.
 Once done, press backspace to exit the package manager, and type `exit()` to quit the REPL.

 	cd <</path/to/this/repository>>